Chloride, Arizona

-Chloride is a onetime silver mining camp in Mohave County, Arizona, United States, and is considered the oldest continuously inhabited mining town in the state.
+Chloride is a one-time silver mining camp in Mohave County, Arizona, United States, and is considered the oldest continuously inhabited mining town in the state.
 The town is a census-designated place (CDP), with a population at the 2020 census of 229.
 Chloride has a ZIP Code of 86431.

 The town is located on the southwest flank of the Cerbat Mountains, 23 mi northwest of Kingman, the Mohave county seat.
 Grasshopper Junction is 4 mi to the west on U.S. Route 93.